-Everest Base Camp trek is an unforgettable expedition in the lap of the tallest peak of the world.
+Everest Base Camp trek also known as EBC trek is an unforgettable expedition in the lap of the tallest peak of the world.
 First conquered by Tenzing Norgay Sherpa and Sir Edmund Hillary in 1953, Everest Base Camp has traditionally been the ultimate goal for the high altitude trekkers.
-Our carefully devised itinerary with a number of rests at Namche Bazaar and Dingboche gives you an opportunity to explore Thamo and Chhukung Ri.
+Our carefully devised itinerary and route with a number of rests at Namche Bazaar and Dingboche gives you an opportunity to explore Thamo and Chhukung Ri.
 This offers you an opportunity for acclimatization.
 A gradual ascent through typical Sherpa villages gives you ample time to enjoy the scenery, wildlife and visit a number of monasteries.

 Our goal is Everest Base Camp on the Khumbu Glacier and the opportunity to climb Kala Patthar (5545m), a viewpoint recognized as the best vantage point to see breathtaking view of the highest peak in the planet.